 echo $x; // Output: 15

-So, you can use the arithmetic assignment operators to perform complex calculations in a single statement, which makes your code more concise and easier to read.
-To learn more details about it, read this tutorial.
+You can leverage these arithmetic assignment operators to perform complex calculations in a single statement, making your code more concise and easier to read.
+For more details, refer to this tutorial.

 PHP Bitwise Assignment Operators

-Furthermore, developers use bitwise operators to manipulate data at the bit level.
+Developers use bitwise operators to manipulate data at the bit level.
 PHP bitwise assignment operators perform bitwise operations.
-The bitwise assignment operators are:
+Here are the bitwise assignment operators:

 <?php